artworkjpm/git_job_tests/deporvillage/depor-app/README.md

 then `let unsplashApiKey = process.env.REACT_APP_UNSPLASH;` where you want to call the api key.

 I must use REACT*APP* before the name of the variable.

+Inside Netlify, I create an environment variable, using `REACT_APP_UNSPLASH` as the key, and the api key, as the key.
+This will then call this variable on the build, in Netlify.